JLBBARCO/total-score/README.md

 # Answers

 Repository of summation tests to discover your test score based on your answers and the answer key.
+The files to accept only extensions .csv and .tsv

 ## .csv File Names